w3f/Grants-Program/applications/liberland.md

 #### Time-Based Minting
-The LLM pallet will allow adopters to delay the minting process using a regular DateTime format.
+The LLM pallet allows delays in the minting process using a regular DateTime format.
 LLM pre-calculates time based on block time, allowing us to postpone the execution of issuing tokens.
 This functionality does not currently exist in the substrate ecosystem.
 LLM will be minted over a timeframe of 48 years, allowing inflation to get fixed (being able to pre-calculate future inflation percentages) and controlled over time.
 Ninety-five per cent of all LLM get minted on behalf of the Treasury.
 Still, most of the Tokens typically don't stay there for long - they will be distributed into politics using the Members of Congress by a system described below.
 Please see the details here: https://docs.google.com/spreadsheets/d/1uBuGNQMuyz9p4_JBbza7Wa8hWCYkGdGjoOISF0LPKro/edit#gid=0.

 #### Senate approved transfers